RCEatPitt/RCEatPitt.github.io/index.md

 ## Fall 2018

-**Our Fall workshop series is currently FULL** Please sign up for our mailing list below to be notified about our Spring workshops.**
+**Our Fall workshop series is currently FULL.** Please sign up for our mailing list below to be notified about our Spring workshops.**

 ## Mailing List